Toroidal grid minors and stretch in embedded graphs: Breakdown of the proof of Theorem

 \subsection{Bridging the approximation gap}

-Let us briefly revise where we stand in our way towards proving Theorem~\ref{thm:main-overview}.
-The right hand side of part (a) already follows from Corollary~\ref{cor:crossing-texp}, and so to finish this part we need an estimate of the form $\Tex(G)=\Omega(\crg(G))$.
-We currently have a lower bound for $\Tex(G)$ in terms of $\stretch^*(G)$ (Corollary~\ref{cor:agrid-all}) and an upper bound for $\crg(G)$ in terms of $\max \{k_i\ell_i\}$.
-It may thus appear that our next task is to bridge the gap by proving that $\stretchd(G) = \Omega(\max \{k_i\ell_i\})$.
-As it happens, no such statement is true in general, and so we need to find a way around this difficulty.

-The following is a key technical claim that allows us to bridge the aforementioned gap.
+Let us briefly revise where we stand now with respect to the big picture given in \eqref{eq:bigpicture}.
+We have already proved all the inequalities of it except the last one ``$\text{\sl Pcost}(G^*)\preceq_g\stretch(G_1^*)$''.
+It may appear that our next task is to bridge the gap by simply proving that $\stretchd(G) = \Omega(\text{\sl Pcost}(G^*))$.
+Unfortunately, no such statement is true in general.
+We need to find a way around this difficulty, namely, by restricting to a suitable subgraph of~$G$.
+The following key technical claim gets us closely to the desired estimate.